ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 - **REST interface.** This is used for batch processing, where the client sends audio files to the Watson STT and recieves transcriptions synchronously.
 - **WebSocket interface.** This can be used for streaming use cases, where the the communication happens asynchronously.

+In order to use this tutorial, ensure that you have an instance of Watson STT running on a Kubernetes or OpenShift cluster.

 ### Architecture diagram

 ![Diagram](architecture.png)